Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 Unsurprisingly, investors are concerned that history could repeat itself.
 Their fears are perhaps accentuated by the market environment in which we find ourselves―lofty stock valuations.
 Looking back to 2018, however, it seemed clear to us that there was much more going on behind the scenes that could have influenced market performance―tariffs were only one part of the equation.

-In 2018, the U.S. Federal Reserve (Fed) was in the process of getting its policy rate back to their target levels following a prolonged period of low interest rates in the wake of the global financial crisis.
-The Fed began its rate-hiking cycle in December 2015, when the target range for federal fund rate was 0.25%–0.50%.
-By September 2018, the target range had risen to 2.00%–2.25%.3
+In 2018, the U.S. Federal Reserve (Fed) was in the process of getting its policy rate back to its target levels following a prolonged period of low interest rates in the wake of the global financial crisis.
+The Fed began its rate-hiking cycle in December 2015, when the target range for federal fund rate was 0.25% to 0.50%.
+By September 2018, the target range had risen to 2.00% to 2.25%.3

 While we think a repeat of 2018 is unlikely, we believe it makes sense for investors to be proactive and take steps to insulate their portfolios from the threat of tariffs.